shettyg/ovn-docker/docs/INSTALL.Docker.md

 A OpenStack tenant creates a VM with a single network interface (or multiple) that belongs to management logical networks.
-The tenant needs to fetch the port-id associated with the spawned VM.
+The tenant needs to fetch the port-id associated with the interface via which he plans to send the container traffic inside the spawned VM.
 This can be obtained by running the below command to fetch the 'id'  associated with the VM.

 ```